Rangpur-1

-Rangpur-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
-Since 6 August 2024 the constituency is vacant.
+Rangpur-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Md.
+Rayhan Shirazi of the Bangladesh Jamaat-e-Islami.

 Boundaries

 The constituency encompasses Gangachhara Upazila and wards 1 through 9 of Rangpur City Corporation.

 History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

 Ahead of the 2014 general election, the Election Commission reduced the boundaries of the constituency.
 Previously it had also included three union parishads of Rangpur Sadar Upazila: Haridebpur, Pashuram, and Uttam.

 Ahead of the 2018 general election, the Election Commission expanded the boundaries of the constituency to include wards 1 through 8 of Rangpur City Corporation.

-Ahead of the 2026 general election, the Election Commission expanded the boundaries of the constituency to include an additional 9th ward of the Rangpur City Corperation.
+Ahead of the 2026 general election, the Election Commission expanded the boundaries of the constituency to include an additional 9th ward of the Rangpur City Corporation.